goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 Legacy robot accounts functionality
 * You are able to perform operations by using the Docker and Helm CLIs.
 A Legacy robot account can't log into the Harbor interface.
 * You can't edit a legacy robot account.
-You are only able to disable or delete legacy robot accounts.
+You are only able to deactivate or delete legacy robot accounts.
 * Available legacy robot accounts permissions are limited to pushing and pulling artifact, and pushing or pulling a Helm Chart.
 * Legacy robot accounts use a JWT for authentication.
 You are not able to refresh or retrieve a legacy robot account JWT authentication token.
 * Legacy robot accounts names use the prefix `robot$`, for example `robot$<account_name>`